Reducing self-injurious behaviours in a school setting

 2nd February 2022

-Andy Swartfigure BCBA (Director of Services) interviews returning podcaster; Amy Sarrasin BCBA (ABA Supervisor).
+Andy Swartfigure BCBA (Director of Services) interviews returning podcaster; Amy Sarrasin BCBA (Behaviour Analyst).

 In this episode we explore the impact of self-injurious behaviour, and how practitioners have to find the balance between; safety, functional assessment and increasing repertoires.